 What an incredible Summer Solstice we are having here at Meadow Sweet Grove!
-Bright, beautiful sun, strong warm breezes - perfect for drying laundry - and . . . the magical appearance of a fairy ring in the garden!
+Bright, beautiful sun, strong warm breezes - perfect for drying laundry and . . . the magical appearance of a fairy ring in the garden!
 This is a really grand compliment as fairy rings (rings of mushrooms) only appear in places that the fairies themselves have chosen as a desirable place for their evening revels and dancing.
-In fact, the little toadstools are evidence that the merriment has already begun!
-For wherever the fairies dance, typically in a circle holding hands, the mushrooms appear.
+In fact, the little toadstools are evidence that a merry dance has already taken place.
+For wherever the fairies dance; the mushrooms are said to appear.

 The fairy ring marks a special, distinct space from the human world.
-It is often seen as a gateway to fairyland or another dimension.
-We can't usually see what (or who) is inside the fairy circle ... from the outside.
-And if a fey beckons us to join the dance - do we dare go in?
+It is often seen as a gateway to fairyland or another dimension where the fairies will keep you for a year and a day.
+We can't usually see what (or who) is inside the fairy circle ... when we look in from the outside.
+And if a fey beckons us to join in the dance - do we dare go in?

 ~ Your House Dragon ~